Measuring and assessing the biological health of soils

 Part 1 Advances in DNA-based methods, biological and other indicators to investigate soil microbial activity

-• 2.Advances in DNA based methods for assessing abundance and diversity and of microbial groups: Stephanie Yarwood, University of Maryland, USA;
+• 2.Advances in DNA-based methods for assessing abundance and diversity of soil microbial groups: Dietrich S. Epp Schmidt, Stephanie A. Yarwood and Jared L. Wilmoth, University of Maryland, USA;

-• 3.Advances in quantitative PCR (qPCR) techniques for identifying and studying soil microbial communities: Maddy Giles, James Hutton Institute, UK;
+• 3.Advances in soil quantitative polymerase chain reaction (qPCR) techniques for identifying and studying soil microbial communities: M. Giles, The James Hutton Institute, UK; A. Cotton, The University of Manchester, UK; and C. Beukes, The James Hutton Institute, UK and University of Pretoria, South Africa;

-• 4.Advances in soil respiration techniques as an indicator of soil microbial activity: Ryan Stewart, Virginia Tech, USA;
+• 4.Advances in soil respiration techniques for assessing soil microbial activity: Ryan D. Stewart, Virginia Tech, USA; and Michael S. Strickland, University of Idaho, USA;

-• 5.Enzyme assays for measuring soil microbial activity: Paolo Nannipieri, University of Florence, Italy;
+• 5.Enzyme assays for measuring soil microbial activity: Paolo Nannipieri, Università degli Studi di Firenze, Italy; and Carmen Trasar-Cepeda, MBG Sede Santiago-CSIC, Spain;

-• 6.Advances in stable isotope profiling (SIP) techniques to track plant-microbial interactions: Bruce Hungate, Northern Arizona University, USA;
+• 6.Advances in stable isotope profiling (SIP) techniques to track plant-microbial interactions: Jennifer L. Kane and Kinsey M. Reed, West Virginia University, USA; Paul Dijkstra, Egbert Schwartz, Victor O. Leshyk and Bruce A. Hungate, Northern Arizona University, USA; Kirsten Hofmockel, Pacific Northwest National Laboratory, USA; and Debjani Sihi, North Carolina State University, USA;

 • 7.Applications and advances in using phospholipid fatty acids (PLFA) as biomarkers in analysing soil microbial communities: Sarina Claassens, Curtin University, Australia;